galactic2005/PEModUtils/README.md

 This utility is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

-Credit is optional, but I highly appreciate it!
+Because of the license, crediting is optional.
+I do highly appreciate it though and would love to see how you've utilized my works.